silnrsi/pysilfont/docs/scripts.md

 ---
 #### psfmakewoffmetadata
-Usage: **`psfmakewoffmetadata -n PRIMARYFONTNAME -i ORGID [-f FONTLOG]  [-o OUTPUT] fontfile.ufo`**
+Usage: **`psfmakewoffmetadata -n PRIMARYFONTNAME -i ORGID [-f FONTLOG]  [-o OUTPUT]  [--populateufowoff] [--force] fontfile.ufo`**

-Make the WOFF metadata xml file based on input UFO and FONTLOG.txt.
+Make the WOFF metadata xml file based on input UFO.
+If woffMetadataCredits and/or woffMetadataDescription are missing from the UFO, they will be constructed from FONTLOG - see below

 The primary font name and orgid need to be supplied on the command line.
-By default it reads FONTLOG.txt from the folder it is run in and outputs to *primaryfontname*-WOFF-metadata.xml.
+By default it outputs to *primaryfontname*-WOFF-metadata.xml.

 Example: